jonshiach/graphics-notes/_pages/03_textures.md

 ### Texture wrapping

-In our examples above, all of the texture co-ordinates have been in the range from 0 to 1.
-What happens if we use textures co-ordinates outside of this range?
+In our examples above, all the texture coordinates have been in the range from 0 to 1.
+What happens if we use textures coordinates outside this range?
 To test this we are going to change our texture to something less symmetrical (you will see why in a minute).
 Change the `path` variable to the following

 ```cpp
 // Load texture image from file